microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/2-github-basics/README.md

    Typically a `git status` command tells you things like what files are ready to be _saved_ to the repo or has changes on it that you might want to persist.

 1. **Add all files for tracking**
-   This also called as staging files/ adding files to the staging area.
+   This is also called staging files/ adding files to the staging area.

    ```bash
    git add .